-Napa Valley’s wine history goes as back as the 17th century.
+Napa Valley’s wine history goes as far back as the 17th century.
 History has shown that the first grapes were planted in 1683 but were not developed and did not lead to wine production.
-In 1769, Father Junipero Serra, a Spanish roman catholic church missionary of the Franciscan order, planted and developed vineyards for use in their missions.
+In 1769, Father Junipero Serra, a Spanish Catholic missionary of the Franciscan order, planted and developed vineyards for use in their missions.
 The wines were used for religious purposes.

-Later, in the 19th century, other European migrants settled in Napa Valley and Sonoma, exploding the wine industry.
+In the 19th century, other European migrants settled in Napa Valley and Sonoma, exploding the wine industry.
 The wine industry grew during President Abraham Lincoln’s administration.
 He was “the first president to purchase and serve California wine.”
 Most of California’s wineries, especially in Napa Valley and Sonoma, were established in the 19th century.
 The fertile soils in Napa Valleys aided grape farming.
 With the introduction of Mexican immigrants later in the 20th century, the region became a wine hub.
 Admittedly, Mexican immigrants were influential in the growth of Napa Valley and California as a wine region.

 Americans owe European immigrants for the introduction of wine in America, but the industry was built on the work of Mexican immigrants.
 Winemakers arrived in Mexico and were engaged in the practice but had little influence compared to European immigrants until 1942.
 After the World War II, the US experienced a labor shortage.
 As a result, they welcomed Mexican immigrants for paid seasonal work.
 The winemaking business grew, requiring year-round workers, and Mexican immigrants were retained.
 By 2004, they formed up to 98 percent of vineyard workers in Napa Valley.